Accept Israel as the Jewish State?

 Arab recognition of Israel's Jewish nature must have top diplomatic priority.
 Until the Palestinians formally accept Zionism, then follow up by ceasing all their various strategies to eliminate Israel, negotiations should be halted and not restarted.
 Until then, there is nothing to talk about.

-May 11, 2010 update: For original survey information from four Arabic-speaking countries on the idea of Jewish state, see "Accepting Israel as the Jewish State[: Public Opinion in Four Arab Countries]."
+May 11, 2010 update: For original survey information from Egypt, Lebanon, Jordan, and Saudi Arabia reacting to the idea of Jewish state, see "Accepting Israel as the Jewish State[: Public Opinion in Four Arab Countries]."

 Reader comments (96) on this item